EmmanuelKdev/Paybudddy/pay-buddy-Backend/README.md

 # Pay-Buddy Backend 💰

+## 👥 Authors

+- Emmanuel Kanda - *Initial work*
+- Duratiom - close to 6 months

+### Project is for Web server programming with an application framework TTC8430-3005

 A robust backend service for the Pay-Buddy payment and bussiness processing platform.

 ## 🚀 Tech Stack